recovering from negative religious or spiritual experiences

 1. Recognize that this is going to take time.
 Most people suffering from negative or abusive religious or spiritual experiences invested the deepest parts of themselves and exorbitant amounts of time, energy, and/or money with the religious/spiritual groups that injured them.
 In other words, you didn’t find yourself in a position of religious or spiritual negativity or abusiveness over-night, and you won’t recover that quickly either.
 Be patient with yourself and the process.
 We recognize you’ve heard those words used to misguide you in the past, but the best counterfeits are such because they contain some truth.
 Slow down.
 Give time time.

-2. Becoming more aware of our own rigidity, fear, and shame.
+2. Become more aware of our own rigidity, fear, and shame.
 One of the most vexing facets of recovering from religious or spiritual injury is the notion that rigidity — “black and white” or “all or nothing” thinking — is part and parcel related to your original struggle.
 In moving toward healing, we strive to become more aware of when we are becoming equally rigid about the healing process.
 In other words, the road to healing isn’t paved with “must’s,” “should’s,” or “have to’s.”
 Or rather, it can be, but it won’t look much like healing.
 Instead, we strive to allow ourselves to experience all of the grief, anguish, pain, and eventually, freedom that comes with living a life that is profoundly different than what we might’ve envisioned for ourselves spiritually or religiously, but is nonetheless the only life we have.
 And when we catch ourselves falling victim to rigid thinking or behavior, we don’t chastise ourselves with fear and shame.
 Fear and shame aren’t tools of correction and growth, but control.

-3. Things are going to be different.
+3. Know this — things are going to be different.
 It’s possible that some of us who’ve experienced religious and spiritual negativity or abuse may never go back to church, synagogue, mosque, ashram, meditation group, yoga practice, etc. This is reality.
 And yet, some of us will be able to return to some form of religious or spirituality community.
 Whatever the case, things are going to be different.
 Religious or spiritual negativity and abuse profoundly change who we are.
 The differences we see in ourselves now need not threaten us, in spite of all we’ve been told to the contrary.
 In fact, one way you know you’re beginning to heal is when you start to recognize that you like who you are now, including the wounds, scars, and memories you have from your religious and spiritual experiences.
-After all, they’re what makes you you.
+After all, they’re part of what makes you you.

 Need some guidance with all of these?
 We can help!